 - 1013 World Civilization to 1660 Explores ancient, medieval, and early modern civilizations in both the Western and non-Western world with emphasis on historical trends influencing modern society.
-(F, S) ACTS: HIST 1113 - 1023 World Civilization since 1660 Examines Western and non-Western civilizations from the early modern era to the present with emphasis on inter-relationships and shifting bases of power.
-(F, S) ACTS: HIST 1123 - 2103 American Military History Studies the American military in war and peace focusing on battle strategies, rules of engagement, logistics, nation building, and leadership and how these factors influenced changes in the military and its activities from colonial times to the present.
-(D) - 2133 Global History since 1900 Provides a survey of important developments in political, social, economic, and cultural history from 1900 to the present day with special emphasis on the increasing interconnectedness of societies throughout the world and the development of a global economy and culture.
+(F, S) ACTS: HIST 1113 - World Civilization since 1660 Examines Western and non-Western civilizations from the early modern era to the present with emphasis on inter-relationships and shifting bases of power.
+(F, S) ACTS: HIST 1123 - American Military History Studies the American military in war and peace focusing on battle strategies, rules of engagement, logistics, nation building, and leadership and how these factors influenced changes in the military and its activities from colonial times to the present.
+(D) - Global History since 1900 Provides a survey of important developments in political, social, economic, and cultural history from 1900 to the present day with special emphasis on the increasing interconnectedness of societies throughout the world and the development of a global economy and culture.
 (D) - Western Civilization to 1600 Survey of Western Civilization exploring social, political, religious, and intellectual topics from pre-history to the early modern era.
-(D) - Western Civilization since 1600 Survey of Western Civilization exploring social, political, religious, and intelectual topics from the early modern era to the present.
-(D) - 2763 The United States to 1876 Investigates social, economic, and political development from new world exploration to Reconstruction with emphasis on historical trends influencing modern society.
-(F, S) ACTS: HIST 2113 - 2773 The United States since 1876 Studies social, economic, and political development from Reconstruction to the present with emphasis on the changes and adjustments required by the evolving American experience.
-(F, S) ACTS: HIST 2123 - 2883 Arkansas History Examines the political, social, economic, and cultural development of Arkansas from the pre-colonial era to the present. (online: F, SU; seated classroom: S)
+(D) - Western Civilization since 1600 Survey of Western Civilization exploring social, political, religious, and intellectual topics from the early modern era to the present.
+(D) - 2303 History of Native Americans Surveys the aboriginal Native Americans' culture of North America and the impact of four centuries of British, French, Spanish, and Russian contact on native communities.
+Considers the status of Native Americans up to present day in North America.
+(D) - History of African Americans Survey of the political, economic, and social development of African Americans from colonial times to the present. - The United States to 1876 Investigates social, economic, and political development from new world exploration to Reconstruction with emphasis on historical

-2893 American Minorities Involves the study of several minority groups in American society from colonial times to the present.
+- trends influencing modern society.
+(F, S) ACTS: HIST 2113 - The United States since 1876 Studies social, economic, and political development from Reconstruction to the present with emphasis on the changes and adjustments required by the evolving American experience.
+(F, S) ACTS: HIST 2123 - Arkansas History Examines the political, social, economic, and cultural development of Arkansas from the pre-colonial era to the present. (online: F, SU; seated classroom: S) - American Minorities Involves the study of several minority groups in American society from colonial times to the present.
 Major emphasis will be on African Americans and Native Americans.
 Will also examine the contributions of Asian and Hispanic minorities to the development of American Culture.
 (F)